MinervaExpt/CCQENu/releases/release_v1/README.md

+This directory contains csv files for the MINERvA anti-neutrino CCQE-like measurements There are two subdirectories:

-Fixed is fixed format cross section scaled by 1E39 Full is full double precision
+- **Fixed** is fixed format cross section scaled by 1E39
+- **Full** is full double precision

-data and model files are stored.
+data and model files are stored as follows

 filenames are:

 MINERvA_AntiNeutrino_CCQElike_VAR_TYPE_MODEL_CONTENT_DIM.csv

-*VAR* can be Enu, EnuQE, q2, pzmu, ptmu or pzmu_ptmu
+**VAR** can be Enu, EnuQE, q2, pzmu, ptmu or pzmu_ptmu

-*TYPE* can be Data or MC
+**TYPE** can be Data or MC

-*MODEL* refers to the GENIE2.12.6 variation:
+**MODEL** refers to the GENIE2.12.6 variation:

-GENIE2.12.6 = default GENIE
+- GENIE2.12.6 = default GENIE
-2p2h = replaces the GENIE RPA with our tuned 2p2h rpa = adds RPA piontune = adds pion tune (negligible effect) MINERvA_v1 = MINERvA v1 tune (used for extraction) MINERvA_v2 = MINERvA v2 tune
+- 2p2h = replaces the GENIE RPA with our tuned 2p2h
+- rpa = adds RPA
+- piontune = adds pion tune (negligible  effect)
+- MINERvA_v1 = MINERvA v1 tune (used for extraction)
+- MINERvA_v2 = MINERvA v2 tune
-Meas is for data
+- Meas is for data

-*CONTENT* can be:
+**CONTENT** can be:

+- meta, some description of the files, including scaling, binwidth corrections...
+- values, the cross section values - in the Fixed directory these are scaled by 1E39.
+- bins, the bins, low edges are listed with the last # being the high end of the last bin
+- staterrors, statistical errors
+- systerrors, systematic errors
+- errors, combined statistical and systematic
+- covariance, the full covariance matrix
+- correlation, the full correlation matrix
+- vertdump, a dump of all the separate fractional uncertainties due to individual sources